duganchen/wine_env/README.md

 	~/Downloads/Diablo-III-Setup-enUS.exe

-Finally, note that Wine calls an isolated software installation (with its own C drive, registry and other settings) a *bottle*.
+Finally, note that Wine calls an isolated software installation (with its own C drive, registry and DLL overrides) a *bottle*.

 ### Creating A Bottle